What to expect after you stop drinking during the first few weeks.

 When someone stops drinking after a period of heavy or prolonged alcohol use, their body and mind go through a process of adjustment, which can lead to various physical and psychological symptoms.
 These symptoms, collectively known as alcohol withdrawal symptoms, can vary in intensity depending on the severity of the person's alcohol dependence and other individual factors.

-Please check out this resource from Monument regarding the stages of Alcohol Recovery Timeline: What To Expect When You Quit Drinking |
+Please check out this resource from Monument regarding the stages of Alcohol Recovery Timeline: What To Expect When You Quit Drinking Neurogenesis and the healing of the brain

 Negative symptoms to expect after you stop drinking - scroll down for positive effects